fedspendingtransparency/usaspending-website/src/content/about-the-data/subaward-data-quality.md

 170.105](https://www.ecfr.gov/current/title-2/subtitle-A/chapter-I/part-170/subpart-A/section-170.105) to expand
-the subaward reporting requirements to other types of financial assistance beyond grants and cooperative agreements, such as direct payments (direct appropriations), loans, subsidies, and insurance however, as of August 2022, FSRS has not been updated to allow for reporting of these other assistance types.
+the subaward reporting requirements to other types of financial assistance beyond grants and cooperative agreements, such as direct payments (direct appropriations), loans, subsidies, and insurance; however, as of August 2022, FSRS has not been updated to allow for reporting of these other assistance types.